LaborManagement/auth-service/docs/reference/capability-catalog.md

 ## Adding A Capability

-- Use the recipe in `guides/extend-access.md`.
+- Use the recipe in [Extend Access Guide](../guides/extend-access.md).
 - Document the new capability’s intent in your migration or change log.
 - Update front-end authorization checks if a UI element depends on it.